sunnykr-7/invoice-automation-ocr/README.md

 ##  Overview

- Invoice Automation using OCR & AIIIIIIIIIIIIIIIIIIIII
+ Invoice Automation using OCR & AI

 An end-to-end AI-powered system that automates vendor invoice processing using OCR and Python.